Brothers Kick-off Sumo Energy Hospital Cup with Tense One-Point Win

 Brothers grabbed a 26-25 decision over Souths at Crosby Park today to launch the Sumo Energy Hospital Cup season with a thriller.

-A second try to centre Xavier Rubens put the Magpies up 25-19 to set up a grandstand finish.
+A second try to centre Xavier Rubens at the 70-minute mark put the Magpies up 25-19 to set up a grandstand finish.

 After a couple of failed lineouts from Souths, the Brethren found their way upfield.
-A rolling maul delivered a penalty try was to give Brothers an automatic conversion and the one-point lead.
+A rolling maul delivered a penalty try and gave Brothers an automatic conversion and the one-point lead.

 The game ended with special individual moments from both teams.

-Rubens got on the outside of a Brothers defender and delivered a special flick pass to the outside to have Brothers fans silent for a moment.
-The pass back inside led to a huge cover tackle by Henry Smith which jolted a knock-on.
+With time up, Rubens got on the outside of a Brothers defender and delivered a special flick pass to the outside to have Brothers fans silent for a moment.
+The pass back inside led to a huge cover tackle by Henry Smith to save the day 5m short of the tryline.

-It was a huge showing by the Magpies under new coach Adrian Thompson.
+It was a highly encouraging showing by the Magpies under new coach Adrian Thompson.

 The visitors had the early ascendancy.
 A beautiful sleight-of-hand pass from flyhalf Finn Mackay was converted clinically with a strong finish by fellow Queensland Reds squad member Rubens.

-Brothers soon kicked into gear off a loose ball, with a lengthy scamper to the tryline by prop William Manulelia to even the scores at 5-all.
+Brothers soon kicked into gear off a loose ball, with a lengthy 30m scamper to the tryline by prop William Manulelia to even things up.

 The Magpies were plucky throughout even when down a player with Mackay sinbinned for a deliberate knock down.
 The Souths defence showed a steely character during that time to concede just a single try.